kearnz/autoimpute/.github/ISSUE_TEMPLATE/bug_report.md

 Name: **Bug Report**
-About: **Create a bug report to help us fix what's broken in AutoImpute!**
+About: **Create a bug report to help us fix what's broken in Autoimpute!**
 Labels: **bug**

 **Describe the bug**